-- 8.2 The layout proposed comprises: - The office level above the shop to create two offices with 1 x 1 bedroom flat with a floor area of 63.6sqm. - The first floor with 1 x 1 bedroom flat (47.2sqm) and 1 x 2 bedroom flat (91.6sqm). - The second floor with 2 x 1 bedroom flats (54.9sgm and 31.2sgm). - All flats have kitchen/lounges and bathrooms. - All flats have a balcony area, which look towards St Giles Churchyard. - 8.3 The floors are stepped back into tiers to lessen the impact on the conservation area and would have a flat roof.
+- 8.2 The layout proposed comprises: - The office level above the shop to create two offices with 1 x 1 bedroom flat with a floor area of 63.6sqm. - The first floor with 1 x 1 bedroom flat (47.2sqm) and 1 x 2 bedroom flat (91.6sqm). - The second floor with 2 x 1 bedroom flats (54.9sqm and 31.2sqm). - All flats have kitchen/lounges and bathrooms. - All flats have a balcony area, which look towards St Giles Churchyard. - 8.3 The floors are stepped back into tiers to lessen the impact on the conservation area and would have a flat roof.
 The materials will be Kingspan cladding panel, aluminium windows, anthracite grey.
-There would also be glass balustrades. - 8.4 Access to the flats is from Abington Street, which is an existing entrance and a shared access with the offices.
-To the rear of the building, is a secure cycle and bin store area, which is accessed via York Road. - 8.5 The intention is to provide a management company who will be responsible ensuring that maintenance and refuse are kept in order. - 8.6 Whilst the development is of a modern design, there are a variety of materials in this location and it is considered that the design will not adversely impact on the visual amenities of the area and street scene in line with Policy S10 of the JCS.
+There would also be glass balustrades.
+It is recommended that a condition is imposed to seek further details of the balustrades, to ensure that the side panels are obscure glazed. - 8.4 Access to the flats is from Abington Street, which is an existing entrance and a shared access with the offices.
+To the rear of the building, is a secure cycle parking area, which is accessed via York Road.
+This area also includes the refuse storage area for the supermarket. - 8.5 The intention is to provide a management company who will be responsible ensuring that maintenance and refuse are kept in order. - 8.6 Details have been submitted of the proposed refuse storage on the first floor.
+Refuse is proposed to be stored in a vented dedicated room that is in an open area between the existing offices and the proposed extension.
+Any comments from the Environmental Health Officer will be included in the addendum to the Committee agenda, but a condition has been recommended to ensure the implementation of any scheme. - 8.7 Whilst the development is of a modern design, there are a variety of materials in this location and it is considered that the design will not adversely impact on the visual amenities of the area and street scene in line with Policy S10 of the JCS.